vmsmith/CookBook/sauce_pesto_white.md

 [Stocks and Sauces](https://github.com/vmsmith/CookBook/blob/master/stocks_sauces.md)

+### White Pesto

 This is the direct inverse of the normal basil pesto you know and love.
 It’s built on a combination of toasted nuts, creamy ricotta, and salty Parmesan, with a little kick coming from raw garlic and fresh oregano.
 You don’t need a food processor, a mortar and pestle, or a blender —- in fact, the entire sauce comes together in the same bowl you can use for serving.

 #### Ingredients